srodrigues51/object-detection-YOLO/README.md

 # object-detection-YOLO

-This is a project for a class subject (Topicos sem Computação).
+This is a project for a class subject (Topicos em Computação).
-It's basic an object detection witch when detect a person the program, using pyAutoGUI minize the applications tha are open.
+It's basicaly an object detection witch when the program detect a person the applications that are open automatic minimize.
+For this I used pyAutoGUI.